Richard Grayson (writer): Political activity

-Also in 1986, after Grayson filed a political action committee to draft Claus von Bülow to run in that year's U.S. Senate election in New York, von Bülow said he had no intention to run for any political office and was "not an American subject."

-In the 1988 presidential primary in Florida, when "Undecided" was an option on the ballot, Grayson created an organization, Florida Democrats for Undecided, to promote that option.
-"Undecided" won 6.2% of the vote, finishing ahead of three of the seven presidential candidates on the ballot.
+In 1983, Grayson filed with the Federal Election Commission (FEC) to run for President of the United States in 1984 as a Democrat.
+Over the next year, the exploits in his humorous campaign to replace President Ronald Reagan were widely covered in the media.
+In November 1983, Grayson took part in a series of debates with other minor presidential candidates at shopping malls in Florida.

 To help raise money for the financially struggling Donald Trump in 1990, Grayson, with "tongue firmly in cheek," created the Trump Rescue Fund in 1990, soliciting money for the billionaire on the streets of New York, though a Trump Tower employee shooed Grayson and his hand-lettered flyers away from the building.
 Later in 1990, as the economy faltered, Grayson appeared on CNN touting Pauper, a magazine featuring "articles about poor celebrities, bankrupt businesses, failed financial institutions, [and] tips on frugal living."
 A "Pauper 400" list would "answer the lists of the super-rich in 'wealth-oriented magazines.'"

 In September 1991, Grayson spoke at a public hearing of the Florida Redistricting Commission, showing his drawings of legislative districts configured like a palm tree, the Space Shuttle, the sun, a boat and an alligator, saying that districts in recognizable shapes would get more voters interested in state government.

 During the 1994 elections, upset at how many Republican U.S. House members of Florida were unopposed by Democrats, Grayson filed with the Division of Elections as a write-in candidate to run against Representative Michael Bilirakis in Florida's 9th congressional district in the Tampa Bay area although Grayson lived outside the district, in Gainesville.
 Despite naming his political campaign committee "God Hates Republicans," Grayson received only 157 write-in votes.

 In the 1996 election, Grayson filed as a write-in candidate against Rep. Ileana Ros-Lehtinen, a Republican who was otherwise unopposed in the Miami-based 18th congressional district.